 Associate Program Director, LLUMC

 Dr. Kazbour is originally from Dearborn, Michigan.
 She obtained her medical degree at the University of Utah in Salt Lake City.
 She completed her residency in Internal Medicine at Loma Linda University Medical Center.
 She stayed an extra year as a chief resident at Riverside University Health System.
 Afterwards, she worked in Chicago for a year, to be closer to family.
-She returned to Loma Linda University Medical Center and has been a faculty member for three years.
+She returned to Loma Linda University Medical Center in 2019 and has been on faculty since.
 She enjoys being a direct hospitalist, but the most rewarding part of her job is being a teaching attending on the medicine wards and at SACH clinic.
 She is passionate about teaching and providing mentorship to residents and medical students alike.
 She particularly likes to teach bedside ultrasound and procedures.
 She is a strong advocate for residents, especially when it comes to their learning experience and wellness.
 In her time off, she enjoys exercising, hiking, eating at new restaurants, but most of all, traveling.

 Associate Program Director, LLVAH